Portrait Photography

 15. A Bad Image is a Bad Image

-The last tip when it comes to black and white portrait photography is to not try to put lipstick on a pig — as the phrase goes.
+The last tip for black-and-white portrait photography is not to try to put lipstick on a pig, as the saying goes.

-If you captured a “bad image” in terms of composition, lighting, and other factors such as your model giving a bad expression, then just scrap it.
+If you captured a “bad image” in terms of composition, lighting, and other factors, such as your model giving a bad expression, then just scrap it.

 A bad image is a bad image.